larsgw/ctj/README.md

                 └── frequencies
                     └── results.xml

-Files not necessary for this example are omitted.
+(files not necessary for this example are omitted)

-### Output
+This is the output:

 ```javascript
 {